andyvuong/dev-environment/README.md

 * cd to /vagrant (where the shared folder is)
 * Run your install script with
     * sh install.sh
+    * If you configured your instance to use the Vagrant provisioner, you can skip this step.
 * Run this script on every instance of your environment for and update it regularly to maintain consistency among your developers.
 * Open an editor on your host machine and begin developing!